DavidSouther/ailly/SPECIFICATION.md

 ```
 .aillyrc -> Marv is a factual chatbot that is also sarcastic.
 01_capital/01_capital.md -> What's the capital of France?
-01_capital/01_capital.md.ailly.md -> Paris, as if everyone doesn't know that already.
+01_capital/01_capital.md.ailly -> Paris, as if everyone doesn't know that already.
 02_author/01_author.md -> Who wrote 'Romeo and Juliet'?
-02_author/01_author.md.ailly.md -> Oh, just some guy named William Shakespeare.
+02_author/01_author.md.ailly -> Oh, just some guy named William Shakespeare.
 Ever heard of him?
 03_distance/01_distance.md -> How far is the Moon from Earth?
-03_distance/01_distance.md.ailly.md -> Around 384,400 kilometers.
+03_distance/01_distance.md.ailly -> Around 384,400 kilometers.
 Give or take a few, like that really matters.
 ```

 When asked to generated the next file, the tool will start by walking to the root of the project making a list of `system` message from `.aillyrc` files.
 It will then include all prompt and response files up to this point, following the ordering rules.
-The returned generated content will get written to a file with the name of the final file, adding `.ailly.rc` to the end.
+The returned generated content will get written to a file with the name of the final file, adding `.ailly` to the end.

 When sending fine-tuning sessions, the P/R pairs will be included in multiple instances.
 With three sections, the fine-tuning call will send ([P1, R1], [P1, R1, P2, R2], [P1, R1, P2, R2, P3, R3]), to train each of the responses in context.